Central Avenue (Albuquerque): Rise to prominence

-By the turn of the century, Railroad Avenue had been clearly established as Albuquerque's main commercial corridor, and in 1907 the City Council decided to rename the street to better reflect this fact.
+By the turn of the century, Railroad Avenue had been clearly established as Albuquerque's main commercial corridor, and in 1907 the city council decided to rename the street to better reflect this fact.
 As reported in the Albuquerque Journal, "The name of 'Central Avenue' it is believed, will at once convey the idea that it is the city's main business street and the center of town."
 A new electric streetcar line was installed in 1904.
 Meanwhile, the city grew eastward along Central, driven in part by the establishment of the University of New Mexico on the East Mesa in 1889.
 The early 20th century saw an influx of tuberculosis patients seeking the healthful effects of Albuquerque's dry climate, and a number of sanatoria were established on a stretch of East Central that came to be known as "TB Avenue."
 One of these survived to the present day as Presbyterian Hospital.

-With the increasing popularity of the automobile in the 1920s, Central became a hub for car dealerships, service stations, and related enterprise.
-This role increased dramatically in 1937 when, with New Deal funding secured by governor Clyde Tingley, Route 66 through Albuquerque was realigned from Fourth Street to a more direct east–west route along Central.
+With the increasing usage of the automobile in the 1920s, Central became a hub for car dealerships, service stations, and related enterprise.
+This role increased dramatically in 1937 when, with New Deal funding secured by governor Clyde Tingley, US 66 through Albuquerque was realigned from Fourth Street to a more direct east–west route along Central.
 The road was extended west across the Rio Grande and paved along its entire length, while the grade crossing downtown was eliminated with a new underpass.
 Dozens of new motels, diners, and filling stations sprang up along East and West Central to cater to the steady stream of travelers passing through the city.
 By 1955, there were 98 motels along Central Avenue.

 Decline and renewal

 Central entered an economic decline in the 1960s as Albuquerque became increasingly decentralized.
-Interstate 40 provided travelers with a faster and more convenient east–west route through Albuquerque, while the new Winrock and Coronado shopping centers drew customers away from the older retail districts on Central.
+I-40 provided travelers with a faster and more convenient east–west route through Albuquerque, while the new Winrock and Coronado shopping centers drew customers away from the older retail districts on Central.
 The large downtown Alvarado and Franciscan hotels were demolished in the early 1970s and Albuquerque High School moved to a new location in 1973, leaving its old campus at Central and Broadway boarded up.

 The street's fortunes began to turn around in the early 1980s with the successful renovation of the KiMo Theater, a treasured landmark which had been threatened with demolition.
 Over the next two decades, downtown Central Avenue was gradually transformed into an arts and entertainment district with a variety of bars, restaurants, galleries, and live music venues, as well as new residential space.
 Nob Hill has also rebounded, with an eclectic mix of mostly locally owned businesses.